gitlabhq/gitlabhq/doc/ci/yaml/README.md

   - remote: 'https://gitlab.com/awesome-project/raw/master/.gitlab-ci-template.yml'
 ```

-At pipeline creation, remote `.gitlab-ci.yml` files are expanded to create
-pipelines with stages containing jobs and retried jobs.

 All nested includes will be executed without context as public user, so only another remote,
 or public project, or template is allowed.

-NOTE: **Note:**
-Changes to remote includes will not affect already created pipelines.
-To have remote includes affect already
-created pipelines, recreate the pipeline.

 #### Nested includes